Digitising Indian healthcare by incentivising doctors to adopt Ayushman Bharat Digital Mission (ABDM)

 Understanding the gap

-We connected with 150+ doctors across India—both existing Eka users through our success team and sales leads, via calls and clinic visits—and discovered that while most doctors were eager to participate in the ABDM initiative, they didn't know where to start.
+We connected with 100+ doctors across India—both existing Eka users through our success team and sales leads, via calls and clinic visits—and discovered that while most doctors were eager to participate in the ABDM initiative, they didn't know where to start.
 Even those already onboarded to DHIS lacked understanding of the incentive rules and how to maximize their earnings.

-doctors knew about DHIS
+90% doctors knew about DHIS

 Are interested in being part of the ABDM initiative by the Indian Govt., and earn incentives.

-understood incentive rules
+18% understood incentive rules

 Lack of education, incomplete source material, complex rules, all driven by an unreliable govt. portal.

-maximised their incentives
+5% maximised their incentives

 Required too much effort from the doctor.
 They had to keep a separate staff just to help link max records.

-Current experience with NHA
+Current experience with DHIS

 The criteria for receiving incentives had many rules, which were hard to understand just from the DHIS website.
+The important limit of max 5 records per patient per day in a month was missing - leading to unrealistic earning expectations.
 Almost every doctor I talked to had a hard time understanding these rules.
+NHA driven DHIS onboarding and ABHA dashboards offered critical information—but without clarity, guidance, or motivation.
+Even the incentive claim process was frustrating, with complex forms to fill and uncertain timelines.

 Analysing Eka Doc tool